LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 - **Mods support**:
 	- **[GX-Drones](https://steamcommunity.com/sharedfiles/filedetails/?id=3460981677)** - a variety of deployable and 40mm UGL launched drones.
 If new game is started with the mod installed, some drones are added to the arsenal automatically.
 Otherwise some are available at the trader under "GX-Drones"
 	- **[X26 Tasers](https://steamcommunity.com/sharedfiles/filedetails/?id=2515852876)** - if installed, available to every faction at the new game start.
 Otherwise can be found at the trader under "X26 Tasers".
-	- **[Extended Anti Air](https://steamcommunity.com/sharedfiles/filedetails/?id=3399739919)** - a variety of AA and radar trucks.
+	- **[Expanded Anti Air](https://steamcommunity.com/sharedfiles/filedetails/?id=3399739919)** - a variety of AA and radar trucks.
 SAM truck is available at the trader.
 	- **[76N6 Clam Shell Radar](https://steamcommunity.com/sharedfiles/filedetails/?id=3131324729)** - automated rotating radar with high viewpoint which helps to spot things above the trees.
 Both variants available at the trader.
 - **Misc changes**
 	- **Poor Man's Radar**: When binocular items is equipped use "Reveal target" action to share target info to nearby allies (e.g. outpost AA guns).